ibadk5304/assesment_v1/README.md

 # API Endpoints
 The application exposes the following endpoint:

-* POST / register
+Use postman to send the post request:
-Use postman to send the post request where need to add/modify:
+POST / register

 Header:{
  Content-Type: application/json